 Anri Sugitani, a.k.a. our Miss World.
 You see, Anri is of two nationalities and has moved every three years of her life.
 Due to her diverse upbringing, Anri loves to travel and eat; her personal rule is that she must try food twice before making a judgment.
-As an account manager, Anri always keeps her clients’ work moving forward in an on-strategy, on-time, on-budget sort of way.
-Between on-s, Anri occasionally finds time for lunch in the kitchen.
-Typically, nothing on her plate was ever an animal.
+Her ad career began in L.A., with clients like Wonka, Raisinets, and Butterfinger.
+At CK, she manages accounts focused on healthy living—yes, she’s aware of the irony.
+As a senior account manager, Anri always keeps her clients’ work moving forward in an on-strategy, on-time, on-budget sort of way.
+Between on-s, Anri is usually on a mission to find Portland’s best fried chicken and sushi.

 A question often heard around Coates Kokes: Where’s Chapin?
 Likely answer: Almost anywhere.
 As director, producer, and shooter for most all CK video productions, Chapin travels the Northwest capturing the assets we need to produce some pretty cool television commercials and web videos for our clients.
 When he’s got what he needs, Chapin returns to the darkness of the CK editing suite to coerce all his captive pixels into performing on command.
 Then, next thing you know, Chapin is on the road again.
 Hope he says hi to Willie for us.